Luuuk12321/RecLM-gen/README.md

 # RecLM-gen
 ## Introduction
 `RecLM-gen` is a repo used to fine-tune LLMs to align LLMs for controllable recommendation tasks.
-Additionally, it gives the minimal implementation of supervised fine-tune(SFT) and reinforcement learning(RL) on LLMs.
-It is scalable for users to fine-tune LLMs on other domains and highly customized the training processes.
+Additionally, it gives the simple implementation of supervised fine-tune(SFT) and reinforcement learning(RL) on LLMs.
+It is scalable for users to fine-tune LLMs on other domains and highly customize the training processes.
 This repo is built upon the [`transformers`](https://github.com/huggingface/transformers) lib.

 Next, we provide an example of the fine-tuning process with two training stages on recommendation task.